 The existing literature contains many techniques for solving heterogeneous agent models in which shocks are i.i.d. across agents.
-These generally necessitate time-consuming global solution methods (see e.g. Den Haan, 2010).
+These generally necessitate time-consuming global solution methods (see e.g. den Haan 2010).
 Of course, one way of taking a local approximation to a heterogeneous agent model is to solve the model with a finite collection of agents.
 However, getting reasonable accuracy along these lines requires a prohibitively high number of agents, given the $\frac{1}{\sqrt{N}}$ rate guaranteed by the central limit theorem.
 In our modelling framework however, due to the continuity and bounded variation of the driving stochastic processes, accurate solution does not require large state spaces.
 This makes taking a perturbation solution to the model much more tractable, which is the approach we pursue here.

-$^{3}$ As pointed out by Desmet and Rossi-Hansberg (2014) "Incorporating a continuum of locations into a dynamic framework is a challenging task for two reasons: it increases the dimensionality of the problem by requiring agents to understand the distribution of economic activity over time and over space, and clearing goods and factor markets is complex because
+Interestingly, Desmet and Rossi-Hansberg (2014) write that: "Incorporating a continuum of locations into a dynamic framework is a challenging task for two reasons: it increases the dimensionality of the problem by requiring agents to understand the distribution of economic activity over time and over space, and clearing goods and factor markets is complex because prices depend on trade and mobility patterns.
+These two difficulties typically make spatial dynamic models intractable, both analytically and numerically."
+That our approach enables us to solve rich dynamic spatial models without drastic simplification is a considerable advantage to our approach.

-1.1 The puzzle of aggregate volatility
+1.1.
+The puzzle of aggregate volatility

-Since spatial correlation allows idiosyncratic shocks to lead to aggregate volatility, it gives a partial answer to the question of the sources of aggregate fluctuations.
+Spatial correlation provides one partial explanation for the emergence of aggregate volatility.
 The standard puzzle is as follows: suppose an economy comprises N firms, each of which receive an i.i.d. productivity draw with finite variance.
-Then by the Lindeberg-Lévy CLT, as $N \to \infty$ , the standard deviation of aggregate productivity declines as $\frac{1}{\sqrt{N}}$ .
+Then by the Lindeberg-Lévy CLT, as $N \rightarrow \infty$ , the standard deviation of aggregate productivity declines as $\frac{1}{\sqrt{N}}$ .
 Modern economies have millions of firms, so a back of the envelope calculation suggests they ought to have a miniscule variance.
 Our solution to the puzzle is almost trivial, we just assume that firms receive correlated shocks, as indeed they do in the real world.
-While perhaps simplistic, this story both captures the micro-level data on correlation, resolves some macro-level puzzles, and provides a technical approach for addressing important macroeconomic issues.
+While perhaps not particularly "deep", this story both captures the micro-level data on correlation, resolves some macro-level puzzles, and provides a technical approach for addressing important macroeconomic issues.